gabrie30/recipes/cookbook/hummus.md

 - water, or as needed to blend
 - 1 tsp cumin (optional)
 - Paprika, red pepper flakes, and/or fresh parsley, for garnish

-## Instructions

-1. If you’re using canned chickpeas, boil them in water with 2 tbsp baking soda for a few minutes to help them soften.
-1. In a food processor, place the chickpeas blend until very smooth, process them hot
-1. Add in tahini, olive oil, lemon juice, garlic, and salt.
-1. Use the blender baton to blend until very smooth, adding ice water as needed to reach your desired consistency.
-1. Get into fridge to get temp down to help with its perservation or serve fresh